reformedforum/reformedacademy/README.md

 ###Create a MySQL database 'academy'

 For a fresh MySQL install run the commands below.
 Otherwise ignore the commands below and just create an 'academy' database.

+    mysql.server start

+If MySQL doesn't start for you, give this a try: http://stackoverflow.com/a/11061487

     mysql -u root
     mysql> create database academy;